Yorkshire, England - Fountains Abbey

 note - you can enlarge any part of a picture by left-clicking in and then out again.

-Fountains Abbey near Rippon, 40 minutes (driving) west from of Thirsk, is the largest Abbey ruin in England.
+Fountains Abbey near Rippon, an hour's drive from home, is the largest Abbey ruin in England.

 Shortly thereafter, Robert De Roos, Lord of nearby Helmsley Castle, who had vast land holdings, gave the Cistercians 6,000 acres on the River Skell, near the small Market Town of Ripon.
 The Abbey was completed in 1160, using sandstone which was quarried on the property.